 From Puerto Plata: It's a 40ish minute gua-gua ride and a 20-minute taxi ride.
 Get more directions on the post linked above.

 From Puerto Plata: It's a 2ish hour drive in a car (recommended) or twice that in a gua-gua.
-Get more directions on the post linked above.
+Get way more direction info and tips to plan your own trip here on the post linked above — just know that you'll want an ENTIRE day or longer for all the things to do here.

 This is the resort-swimming spot of your dreams, complete with a pool that overlooks the ocean, thatched hut rooftops that offer a bit of shade before you climb down the wooden stairs straight in to the turquoise water of the ocean — our volunteers love spending a weekend (or even a quick day trip) at Fricolandia.
 You'll want to make sure to bring your camera, because this place is extremely picturesque!